raviolli77/machineLearning_breastCancer_Python/notebooks/int7x_presentation/updated_int7x_report.md

                 n_estimators=10, n_jobs=1, oob_score=False, random_state=42,
                 verbose=0, warm_start=False)

 # <a name='oob'></a>Out of Bag Error Rate

 Another useful feature of Random Forest is the concept of Out of Bag Error Rate or OOB error rate.
-When creating the forest, typically only 2/3 of the data is used to train the trees, this gives us 1/3 of unseen data that we can then utilize in a way that is advantageos to our accuracy metrics withou being computationally expensive like cross validation.
+When creating the forest, typically only 2/3 of the data is used to train each tree, this gives us 1/3 of unseen data that we can then utilize in a way that is advantageos to our accuracy metrics withou being computationally expensive like cross validation.

 When calculating OOB, two parameters have to be changed as outlined below.
 Also utilizing a `for-loop` across a multitude of forest sizes, we can calculate the OOB Error rate and use this to asses how many trees are appropriate for our model!

+**NOTE**: When calculating the oob score, setting `bootstrap=True` will produce errors, but is necessary for oob_score calculation as stated on this [example](http://scikit-learn.org/stable/auto_examples/ensemble/plot_ensemble_oob.html)

+For the original analysis I compared *Kth Nearest Neighbor*, *Random Forest*, and *Neural Networks*, so most of the analysis was done to compare across different models.

 ```python